The European Neurosurgical Training Courses

 Founded in the 1970s by Professors Brihaye, Pia and Vigoroux, the courses aim to serve the needs of neurosurgical trainees in the latter half of their training in neurosurgery.

 The excellence of the courses and their scientific and social value is acknowledged throughout the neurosurgical community, and the current committee would like to acknowledge the tremendous part played by the founders, past chairmen of the Training Committee and previous Executive Administrator, Stephanie Garfield-Birkbeck, in bringing this about.

 Admission to the Courses

 New candidates should be in their third or fourth year of specialist training.
-There are two separate course cycles, each of which can accommodate 230 participants.
+There are at present two course cycles, each of which can accommodate 230 participants; a third course cycle is to be introduced in May 2017 with 180 new places.
 Once accepted for one course cycle, it is not possible to switch to the other.

 Applicants from the United Kingdom are required to fill in an additional form available here.